tylerviducic/tylerviducic/README.md

 #### About me:
 🔭 I am a Ph.D.
 Student at Old Dominion University studying the decay of the $f1(1285) \rightarrow KK\pi$ at GlueX in Hall D of Jefferson Lab in Newport News, Virginia

-📚 I currently am learning about using deep learning techniques for hockey analysis
+📚 I currently am learning about quantitative trading strategies, like pair trading, in addition to using deep learning techniques for hockey analysis

 <!---
 ⚡️ Languages and Tools: